 - Heat the coconut oil in a pan over medium heat.
 Drop two tablespoons of the batter into the hot pan and form into pancakes.
-Cook for around 2 minutes until you see bubbles form on top and edges turning brown.
-Flip and cook for another 2 minutes until the other side is golden brown.
+Cook for around 2 minutes until you see bubbles form on top and the edges turn brown.
+Flip and cook for 2 minutes until the other side is golden brown.
 Repeat until you've used all the batter.

 Making the Cranberry Topping